garred/only_fighters/README.md

 ## Requirements

-- The Python versions uses Python 3 and pygame.
-Maybe something more.
+- The Python versions uses Python 3, pygame, pgu, PyTMX, pyscroll.
 - The Godot version doesn't use anything more.